PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

 # Run Deployments on Serverless Infrastructure with Prefect Workers

-Prefect provides work pools for workers to run flows on the serverless platforms of major cloud providers.
+Prefect provides hybrid work pools for workers to run flows on the serverless platforms of major cloud providers.
 The following options are available:

 - AWS Elastic Container Service (ECS)